Locally normal subgroups of totally disconnected groups. Part I: General theory: Direct decomposition of locally normal subgroups

 \begin{proof}We have $G = K \times \CC_G(K)$; let $\pi_1$ and $\pi_2$ be the projections onto $K$ and $\CC_G(K)$ respectively associated with this decomposition.
 Then $H \le \pi_1(H) \times \pi_2(H)$.
 Moreover $\pi_1(H)$ and $\pi_2(H)$ are centralised by $\CC_G(H)$, so contained in $H$.
 Thus $H = \pi_1(H) \times \pi_2(H)$, which implies $\pi_1(H) = H \cap K$ and $\pi_2(H) = \CC_H(K)$.\end{proof}

-\begin{defn}Given a topological group $H$ and subgroup $K$, say $K$ is an \defbold{almost direct factor} of $H$ if there is a closed subgroup $L$ of $H$ of finite index such that $K$ is a direct factor of $L$.
-Let $G$ be a \tdlc group and let $H$ be a C-stable locally normal subgroup of $G$.
-Define the \defbold{local decomposition lattice} $\ldlat(G;H)$ of $G$ at $H$ to be the subset of $\lnorm(G)$ consisting of elements $[K]$ where $K$ is locally normal in $G$ and $K$ is an almost direct factor of $H$.\end{defn}
+\begin{defn}Given a group $H$ and a subgroup $K$ of $H$, say $K$ is an \defbold{almost direct factor} of $H$ if there is a finite index subgroup $L$ of $H$ such that $K$ is a direct factor of $L$.

+Let $H$ be a bounded locally normal subgroup of $G$, such that the quasi-centre of $H$ is finite.
+Define the \defbold{local decomposition lattice} $\ldlat(G,U;H)$ of $G$ at $H$ to be the subset of $\lnorm(G,U)$ consisting of elements $[K]$ where $K$ is locally normal in $G$ and $K$ is an almost direct factor of $H$.\end{defn}